-- 1. Nitrogen in ammonia form takes \\\\\\ days after application to be available to plant. - 2.
-A fertiliser is readily soluble and easily available to the plant \\\\\. - 3.
-Uniform spreading of manure or fertilisers by hand over the entire surface of field is termed as \\\\\.
+- 1. Nitrogen in ammonia form takes days after application to be available to plant. - 2.
+A fertiliser is readily soluble and easily available to the plant . - 3.
+Uniform spreading of manure or fertilisers by hand over the entire surface of field is termed as .

-4. Spreading or broadcasting of fertilisers in the standing
+2 Spreading or broadcasting of fertilisers in the standing crop is known as

-5. When fertiliser is placed in bands to the side of seedling, it is called
+Ę 5.
+When fertiliser is placed in bands to the side of seedling, it is called

-Multip ple Choice Questions
+Mul tiple Choice Questions

-1. In heavy rainfall areas, the manures may be applied
+1 I. In heavy rainfall areas, the manures may be applied

 (a) after the monsoon

 (b) during monsoon

 (c) before monsoon

 (d) None of the above

 2. What about plant nutrient is true?

 (a) Requirements differ with crop and stages of growth

 (b) Efficiency depends on time and methods of application

 (c) Crop response to fertiliser application

 (d) All of the above

+i.
 3. Nutrients in manures are

-(a) readily available
+(a) readily available(b) not available

-(b) not available $(c)$ slowly available
+(c) slowly available

 (d) partially available

-4 Fertilisers are applied mainly
+۷ Fertilisers are applied mainly

 (a) to supply nutrients to the crops

 (b) to correct deficiency

 (c) for proper growth and development of crop

 (d) All of the above

-5. In which form nitrogen is easily available to plants?
+Ę 5.
+In which form nitrogen is easily available to plants?

 (a) Nitrate

 (b) Nitrite

-(c) Ammonia
+(c) Ammonia (d) Norse of the above

-~ (d) None of the above
+6 (d) None of the above

-6. Manures and lertilisers can be applied
+t Manures and fertilisers can be applied(a) during the cultivation of land

-(a) during the cultivation of failu (b) after the seed is sown
+(b) after the seed is sown

 (c) in standing crop

 (d) All of the above

-Subjec ctive Questions
+Subjective Questions

-1. What are bio-fertlisers?
+] .
+What are bio-fertlisers?
 How can they be classified?

-2. Write down the precautions that need to be taken while
+2 2.
+Write down the precautions that need to be taken while

 - applying bio-fertilisers?3.
 What is green manure?
 What are its advantages and - disadvantages?
-4. Compare the advantages of green manure and - 4.
-Compare the advantages of green manure and bio-fertilisers.
+4. Compare the advantages of green manure and - bio-fertilisers.

 Match the Columns Notes

-Α В
+А В

 1. BGA (a) Obligate symbiont

-2. PSBF (b) Bacteria fix nitrogen in leguminous crops
+2. PSBF (b) Bacteria fix nitrogen in

+leguminous crops

-3. Azolla (c) Bacteria also increase mineral and water uptake
+3. Azolla (c) Bacteria also increase mineral

+and water uptake

 4. Azotobacter (d) Cyanobacteria

-5. Azospirillum (e) Fern plant, suitable for flooded rice
+5. Azospirillum (e) Fern plant, suitable for

+flooded rice

-6. Rhizobium (f) Convert insoluble soil phosphate into soluble forms
+6. Rhizobium (f) Convert insoluble soil

+phosphate into soluble forms

 7. VAM (g) Non-symbiotic bacterium